mocklis/mocklis.docs/source/extensions/index.rst

 The best way to learn about writing steps is to look at the source code for existing steps.
 But in the interest of documentation, here's a sample.

+Disclaimer: This is a silly example.
+You would never write test code that depends on the time of day.
+It was chosen because you can be absolutely certain that this step won't ever clash with anything in the Mocklis libraries themselves.
+(We sincerely hope...)

 Phase 1: Write a step
 ---------------------

 If you are writing a `final` step, implement the I-memberType-Step interface.
 You just need to implement this interface and you're done.

-If you are writing a `medial` step, consider (as in it is very strongly recommended) subclass the Medial-memberType-Step class, and override the I-memberType-Step members as you see fit.
+If you are writing a non-final step, consider (as in it is very strongly recommended) subclass the memberType-StepWithNext class, and override the I-memberType-Step members as you see fit.
 If you don't override them you'll just forward the call on, and if you override them you can use the `base` implementation to forward the call on.